adedamola26/data-pipeline-4-online-retail/README.md

 where t.row_num = 1;
 ```

-This way, `raw_invoices` is the same as the data from the source system.
+This way, except the change made to `InvoiceDate`'s datatype, `raw_invoices` is the same as the data from the source system.